-Q: Can I move from the Foundations Program to the Academic Program?
+Q: Can I move from the Foundations courses to Academic courses?

-A: Yes, but you will be required to achieve the same proficiency required for other students entering the Academic Program.
+A: Yes, but you will be required to achieve the same proficiency required for other students entering Academic courses.

-Q: What if I come to study and I place in the Foundations Program, but I want to study Academic English?
+Q: What if I come to study and I place in the Foundations Courses, but I want to study Academic English?

-A: You will be placed in the appropriate program according to your proficiency, but you will work with a teacher to set up an individual language plan to meet your language needs.
-If you demonstrate the proficiency necessary to study in the Academic Program, you may continue to study in that Program after successfully completing the Foundations Program.
+A: You will be placed in the appropriate courses according to your proficiency, but you will work with a teacher to set up an individual language plan to meet your language needs until you demonstrate the proficiency necessary to study in Academic courses.

-Q: What if I come to study and I place in the Academic Program, but I don’t want to study academic English?
+Q: What if I come to study and I place in the Academic courses, but I don’t want to study academic English?

-A: You will be placed in the appropriate program according to your proficiency, but you will work with a teacher to set up an individual language plan to meet your language needs.
+A: You will be placed in the appropriate courses according to your proficiency, but you will work with a teacher to set up an individual language plan to meet your language needs.

-Q: Can I take both programs at the same time?
+Q: Can I take both types of courses at the same time?

-A: No. These programs are designed to meet the learning needs of students at different proficiency levels.
+A: No. These courses are designed to meet the learning needs of students at different proficiency levels.

-A: The placement test will be used to identify the program that would be best for you as well as the most appropriate level within the Program.
+A: The placement test will be used to identify the courses that would be best for you as well as the most appropriate level within a group of courses.
 Since language learning takes a great deal of time and effort, it is unlikely that most students would be able to skip a level.
 However, if a student does well enough on the exams at the end of the semester, it may be possible to skip a level (less than 1% of our students have been able to skip a level).

-Q: Are the Academic Program classes actually university courses?
+Q: Are Academic courses actually university courses?
 Do I get university credit for them?

 Q: What's the difference between University Prep Curriculum A and University Prep Curriculum B?